riga/tfdeploy/README.md

 # create a tfdeploy model and save it to disk
 model = td.Model()
-model.add(y) # y and all its ops and related tensors are added recursively model.save("model.pkl")
+model.add(y, sess) # y and all its ops and related tensors are added recursively model.save("model.pkl")
 ```